-Tesco’s Bags of Help, administrated by Groundwork, awards grants up to £2,000 to charities and community organisations whose projects bring benefits to local residents.
-Funds are raised by the carrier bag charge in Tesco stores.
+Tesco’s Bags of Help, administrated by Groundwork, awards grants up to £1,000 to charities and community organisations whose projects bring benefits to local residents.

 Applications are assessed by Groundwork to ensure they are eligible.
 To be eligible applicants can be either a voluntary or community organisation (including registered charities/companies), school, health body (e.g. Clinical Commissioning Groups (CCGs), NHS Hospital Trust, Foundation Trust), Parish/Town Council, local authority or social housing provider.
 This list is not exhaustive and there will be many other types of organisations that will be funded.

 All types of projects can be funded, as long as they support local children and young people.
 This could include but is not exhausted to:

 - Mental Health support for children and young people – Covid-19 has had an impact on the health and well being of children, particularly mental health.

 - Outdoor activities – sport and green space provision for children and young people including use of green spaces support well being through physical activities.